sukcsie/DataScience-and-MachineLearning/README.md

+# Dasta Science and Machine Learning
-# This repository will have some code for Data Science and Machine Learning
+This repository will have some handy code related to Data Scince involving different machine learning concepts